bradleyac/resume-generator/RGS.Frontend/features.md

 * ~~UI for setting statuses~~
 * ~~Port resume page to Blazor~~
 * ~~Cover letter generation~~
-* Reliably generate artifacts the first time.
+* Allow re-generating just the cover letter with additional feedback for the model.
 * Search across postings
 * Automate job posting submission/ingestion somehow (crawling with hosted headless browser, browser extension when on page, jobs API)
   long-term: automate searching and ingesting